kamaleda/music_generator/README.md

 ## Description
 Applying Deep Learning Techniques to predict and generate music sequences is a fascinating and challenging subject.
 In this project, I explore the use of several techniques with the goal of successfully generatring polyphonic piano music:
 - Predicting the next sequence using an LSTM network
 - Variational Auto Encoders (VAEs): Starting with understanding how to compress the data into a latent space using regular auto encoders, I attempt to transpose the network into a simple Variational Auto Encoder network.
+Currently only implemented with a CNN architecture.
 - Generative Adversarial Neural Networks (GANs): Training a generator and discriminator simultaneously to learn how to produce a music piece from a noise vector and discriminate whether an input is real or fake respectively.
+Currently only implemented with a CNN architecture.

 ## Dataset